North Shore Plant Club

 Us, too!
 It's our mission to help people enjoy becoming gardeners by making gardening easier and more affordable: the biggest variety of plants at prices anyone can afford, within 5 minutes of your house wherever you live.

-For the past nearly five years, our plant buyers' club has been helping neighbors like you get the plants they want -- from the same sources the pros use -- at almost wholesale prices, without spending hours going from store to store!
-We'd love to help you too!
+Our plant buyers' club will help you get the plants you want -- from the same sources the pros use -- at almost wholesale prices, without spending hours going from store to store!

 How does it work?

 Several times a month during the spring and summer, we'll provide access to all types and sizes of plants and prices from a rotating list of hand-selected nurseries...
-Look at the photos and information on our easy-to-use website and if you want something, let us know.
-If you need some help, just ask -- we have a team of "garden coaches" at the ready, who can share insight about your particular situation and help you pick the right plants for your yard, and the right number to get as well -- so that you don't make mistakes by ordering too little or too much.
-Then... we'll order everything from the grower(s), get the plants and bring them to your home by the following weekend (or you can pick them up nearby).
+Look at the photos and information on our easy to use website and if you want something, let us know.
+We'll order everything from the grower(s), get the plants and bring them to your home by the following weekend.
 That's it!

-For any number of plants we can bring you without special equipment, we charge a $15 delivery fee (you can pick them up from us if you prefer).
-Our prices are just a bit over our costs — in comparison to the 100%+ mark-up over wholesale typical at most North Shore nurseries — so you don't need to feel bad about ordering as much as you want, trying something new, giving extras to friends — whatever makes you happy!
+For any number of plants we can bring you without special equipment, we charge a $20 delivery fee (you can pick them up from us if you prefer).
+Our prices are just a bit over our costs -- in comparison to the 100%+ mark-up over wholesale typical at most area nurseries -- so you don't need to feel bad about ordering as much as you want, trying something new, giving extras to friends -- whatever makes you happy!

 Plus, a few resources to help you dream bigger: photos of inspirational landscapes, planters and hanging baskets; a plant color wheel; and a calendar of local plant events.